(This article updated from January 2013)

 Google has many ways to extract money from you.
-The latest is Adwords Express.
+The latest is “Smart Campaigns”.

-There are many PPC services that I offer within my Colorado PPC management system, and about half are designed specifically to save you money.
+There are many PPC services that I offer, and about half are designed specifically to save you money.

-When I say “save you money” I am referring to saving you from paying more money than you need to for the clicks you get.
+When I say “save you money” I am referring to saving you from paying more money than you need to for better return on investment.

-Keep in mind, getting you seen is not the same as making you money.
-There is nothing wrong with Google making money from this system – it’s a good and effective service for large and small business when used properly.
-But, I doubt their team meetings ever start with “how can we save our clients money?”.
+Keep in mind, getting your business seen is not the same as making you money.
+There is nothing wrong with Google making money – Google advertising is a good and effective service for large and small business when used properly.
+But, I doubt Google’s team meetings ever start with “how can we save our users money?”.

 “I Can Do That”: Famous Last Words

 With their Smart Campaigns, Google lulls you into a false sense of security by letting you set the maximum price you are willing to pay for a click, and to set a daily budget.
 So you’re safe to go in and create your own campaigns, right?

-Here is a short list of what can go wrong when you use Adwords “Express” instead of a PPC services consultant like Camrud Advertising:
+Here is a short list of what can go wrong when you use “Smart Campaigns” instead of a PPC consultant:

 - Too many clicks on phrases that won’t get you calls or customers